djang0man/js-port-scanner/README.md

 ===
 * Scanning port ranges may take some time... be patient!
 * The UI validates IP and port values.
 You can't submit without passing validation :)
-* If you wish to compile the UI and host it somewhere, run `make build` to generate the compiled assets into the `/build` directory and serve with `make start-ui`.
+* If you wish to compile the UI and host it somewhere, run `make build-ui` to generate the compiled assets into the `/build` directory and serve with `make start-ui`.
 Note that you will still need to run the server with `make start-api` for functionality.

 next steps
 ===